tsunami416604/azure-docs.hu-hu/articles/digital-twins/quickstart-adt-explorer.md

 ## <a name="add-the-sample-data"></a>A mintaadatok hozzáadása

 Ezután importálni fogja a minta forgatókönyvet és a Graphot a ADT Explorerben.

-A minta forgatókönyv a letöltött és kibontott  _**Azure_Digital_Twins_end_to_end_samples**_ mappában található, ezért most navigáljon a mappához.
+A minta forgatókönyv a korábban letöltött **Azure_Digital_Twins__ADT__explorer** mappában is található.

 ### <a name="models"></a>Modellek